Dune (franchise)

-For the similarities between some of Herbert's terms and ideas and actual words and concepts in the Arabic language, as well as the series' "Islamic undertones" and themes, a Middle Eastern influence in Herbert's works has been widely noted.
+Due to the similarities between some of Herbert's terms and ideas and actual words and concepts in the Arabic language, as well as the series' inspiration from Islamic culture and themes, a Middle Eastern influence in Herbert's works has been widely noted.

 Premise

-The Dune saga is set thousands of years in humanity's future.
-Faster-than-light travel has been developed, and humans have colonized a vast number of worlds, but a great reaction against computers has resulted in a ban on any kind of “thinking machine”, with the creation or possession of such punishable by immediate death.
-Despite this prohibition, humanity continues to develop and advance other branches of technology, including ESP and instruments of war.
+The Dune saga is set over twenty thousand years in humanity's future.
+Faster-than-light travel has been developed, and humans have colonized a vast number of worlds.
+However, a great reaction against computers has resulted in a ban on any "thinking machine", with the creation or possession of such punishable by immediate death.
+Despite this prohibition, humanity continues to develop and advance other branches of technology, including extrasensory perception (ESP) and instruments of war.
 At the time of the first book's setting, humanity has formed a feudal interstellar empire known as the Imperium, run by several Great Houses that oversee various planets.
-Of key interest is the planet Arrakis, known as "Dune".
-A desert planet with nearly no precipitation, it is the only planet where a special life-extending drug, melange or "the spice", can be found.
-In addition to life extension, melange enhances the mental capacity of humans: it enables humans known as Mentats to perform complex calculations without the aid of computers; allows for the mutated Spacing Guild pilots to navigate folded space and travel the distances between planets; and triggers some of the powers of the Bene Gesserit, a religious group that secretly seeks to control the direction humanity takes.
-Melange is difficult to acquire, not only due to the harsh environment of Arrakis, but also the presence of giant sandworms that are drawn towards any rhythmic sounds on the sands of the desert.
-Control of Arrakis, its spice production, and the impact on humanity's development become the centerpoints of a millennia-long conflict that develops through the series.
+Of key interest is the planet Arrakis, known to the native population as "Dune".
+A desert planet with barely any precipitation, it is the only planet where a special life-extending drug, melange (or "the spice"), can be found.
+In addition to life extension, melange enhances the mental capacity of humans through prescience, allowing the Spacing Guild pilots (mutated by heavy melange use) to navigate folded space and travel the distances between planets; and triggers some of the powers of the Bene Gesserit, a religious group that secretly seeks to control the direction humanity takes.
+Melange is challenging to acquire due to the harsh environment of Arrakis, and the presence of giant sandworms that are drawn towards any rhythmic sounds on the sands of the desert.
+Feudal control over the fiefdom Arrakis, its spice production, and the impact on humanity's development become the centerpoints of a millennia-long conflict that develops through the series.